jsbrn/bandcamp-ripper/README.md

 # TODO

+* More sources other than Spotify (ex. manually list multiple artists/albums)
 * GUI
 * Save summary to a file
 * Include summary of album prices and total library value in summary

 # Known Bugs

+**ripper.py**

-* `ripper.py` sometimes fails to find the album in the search result.
+* Sometimes fails to find the album in the search result.
 Maybe a better solution is to look up the artist then search for the album on their page?
+* Adds albums with slashes in the name in a nested folder (ex. songs from album "A/B" are put in folder "Artist/A/B")
+* Fails to create files and folders with invalid characters, probably needs to encode them